Stogas/aoc2025-go/README.md

 AI is not used for solving daily challenges, and autocomplete suggestions are disabled.

+The goal is not to solve the challenge as fast as possible - it's to solve it in a reasonable amount of time while keeping performance good (i.e. no bruteforcing).

 This repo also uses [devcontainers](https://blog.stogas.dev/2025/10/18/devcontainers/).

 #### Generating a daily challenge directory from the skeleton template